-With 18 to 24-year-olds the most likely to have lost their jobs or have lost a significant proportion of their income, many young people are suffering at the moment and worrying about how they’ll pay their bills this month.
+With the cost of living crisis in full swing, many people are suffering at the moment and worrying about how they’ll pay their bills this month.
 This no doubt has a large impact on mental health.

 Research from the Money and Mental Health Policy Institute found that 46 percent of people in problem debt also have a mental health problem.
 While 86 percent of respondents to a Money and Mental Health survey of nearly 5,500 people with experience of mental health problems said that their financial situation had made their mental health problems worse.

 However, the reverse is also true, creating a vicious circle.
 Almost one in five (18 percent) of people with mental health problems are in problem debt, and those with mental health problems are three and a half times more likely to be in problem debt than people without mental health problems (5 percent).